Frequently Asked Questions

 First, find your name and click on it to see your full meet history.
 Check for errors, missing competitions, competitions that are not yours, etc.

-Then, either message @openpowerlifting on Instagram with your full name, date of birth (YYYY-MM-DD), best meet total (and the federation that total was achieved in), and identify any errors you found in your meet history.
-You can also send this information in an e-mail to email@example.com.
+Next, either message @openpowerlifting on Instagram with your full name, your Instagram, (optional) date of birth (YYYY-MM-DD) or year of birth, best meet total (and the federation that total was achieved in), and lastly include any errors you found in your meet history.
+You can also send this information in an e-mail to email@example.com if you prefer.

 If you know what GitLab is, you can actually tag your Instagram yourself, without asking us at all -- documentation for how to do that is hosted here.